Slow Cooker Meatballs

-These Easy Slow Cooker Italian Meatballs with homemade marinara sauce are a delicious, make ahead dinner!
+These Traditional Slow Cooker Meatballs with homemade marinara sauce are a delicious, make ahead dinner!
 With a freezer meal option, you can make crockpot meatballs faster than ever!

-You can make these Italian meatballs ahead of time and put them in a freezer bag with marinara sauce ingredients.
+You can make these delicious meatballs ahead of time and put them in a freezer bag with the sauce.
 Then store them for up to three months in your freezer.

 When you’re ready, thaw and then transfer the contents of the freezer bag to your crock pot and cook.
 You’ll have a home-cooked meal for almost no effort!

 Why this is the best meatball recipe:

 - The meatballs are baked at high temperature, so they are extra moist and juicy on the inside with nicely browned outsides.

 - Simmering meatballs all day in your slow cooker gives both the meatballs and marinara sauce the best flavor.